Reduce Risk with Research and Smart Selection

 Guidelines for Safe Surgery

-While researching a surgeon s training and the certification of the surgical center are the cornerstones of keeping yourself safe, I share with potential patients the following comprehensive guidelines for undergoing cosmetic surgery safely and stress free:
+Thorough research concerning a surgeon’s training and the certification of the surgical center are the cornerstones of keeping yourself safe.
+Because of this, I share with potential patients the following comprehensive guidelines for undergoing cosmetic surgery safely and stress free:

-1. Visit websites like the American Board of Plastic Surgery (www.abplsurg.org) or American College of Surgeons (www.facs.org) to see where a surgeon stands in terms of qualifications.
-Make sure you choose a well trained PLASTIC SURGEON, someone who has had general surgery or OMF/ENT training, then a formal 2 or 3 year plastic surgery training program OR a full 6-7 year plastic surgery training program.
+Visit websites like the American Board of Plastic Surgery (www.abplsurg.org) or American College of Surgeons (www.facs.org) to see where a surgeon stands in terms of qualifications.
+Make sure you choose a well trained PLASTIC SURGEON, someone who has had general surgery or OMF/ENT training, followed by a formal 2 or 3 year plastic surgery training program or a full 6-7 year plastic surgery training program.
 Many cosmetic surgeons take weekend courses and are not board certified or eligible plastic surgeons.
-In fact, many cosmetic surgeons don t even have the background or training in surgery that makes a safe plastic surgeon.
+In fact, many cosmetic surgeons don’t even have the background or training in surgery that makes a safe plastic surgeon.
 So research, ask questions, and be careful.

-There are good reasons doctors give instructions prior to surgery; ignore them and you may be putting your life in peril.
+There are good reasons doctors give instructions prior to surgery.
+If you ignore them, you may be putting your life in peril.
 Whether it s quitting smoking or avoiding alcohol or aspirin, when it comes to pre-operative orders, caution is king.

 While this is not so much a matter of safety as it is psychological health, the best way to assure a positive outcome is to be honest with yourself (and your doctor) regarding your expectations.
 Cosmetic surgery is not to be taken lightly; make sure you identify the reasons you desire a procedure, assess what you feel will change as a result, and verify that your goals regarding the surgery are realistic.
 For example, liposuction or breast enhancement may boost your confidence at the beach, but they will not address underlying depression or solve interpersonal issues.